Video-Nomad/gs-curvetools-docs/docs/source/first-steps.rst

 **geoCard** is the actual geometry that is controlled by the **pathCurve**.
 The only way to interact with it is to enable "Geometry Edit" in the layer.

-.. warning:: You should not move or rename any objects inside the main group.
-If you want to organize your scene - use layers, rename and group the main group itself but not its contents.
+.. warning:: You should not remove or rename any objects inside the main group.
+If you want to organize your scene - use layers or/and rename and group the main group itself but not its contents.

 .. note:: **Warp** function will sometimes create additional sub-group called **origCurves** that should not be moved or renamed by the user.